3 Essential Outdoor Event Planning Secrets

 All parties should include food that’s in line with the current season, but this is especially the case when it comes to outdoor parties.
 When the shindig is outside, guests are especially observant of the weather, so it’s a nice touch to let the season help you decide what to put on the menu.

 Autumn and winter events are great for comfort foods like macaroni and cheese, pumpkin pie, stuffed mushrooms, apple recipes, and sangria to drink.
 Menu items for spring and summer shindigs should gear more toward fresh fruits, veggies, grilled options, and light beverages such as lemonade and iced tea.
-Check out some healthier alternatives that won’t leave your guests in food comas.
 Since guests to outdoor parties will have few opportunities to wash their hands, avoid offering messy foods such as barbecue ribs or corn on the cob.
 Stick to serving finger foods that can be served with toothpicks and keep everyone’s hands nice and clean.

 Inclement Weather Alternatives